Migrant Education School Readiness (MESRP)

 MESRP is a family literacy program

-for parents and their preschool children, birth to seven years of age.
+for parents and their preschool children.

 Families with children from ages three to five are given priority for